tty198/perpetuation_dict/README.md

 # perpetuation_dict
-file-storable associative array.
+File-storable associative array.
-This emulates shelve in the standard library
+It emulates the standard library shelve.
+And it does not freeze even when dealing with large dicts in low-memory environments.